Bletchley Park: Personnel

 Many of the women had backgrounds in languages, particularly French, German and Italian.
-Among them were Rozanne Colchester, a translator who worked mainly for the Italian air forces Section, and Cicely Mayhew, recruited straight from university, who worked in Hut 8, translating decoded German Navy signals.
+Among them were Rozanne Colchester, a translator who worked mainly for the Italian air forces Section, and Cicely Mayhew, recruited straight from university, who worked in Hut 8, translating decoded German Navy signals, as did Jane Fawcett (née Hughes) who decrypted a vital message concerning the German battleship Bismarck and after the war became an opera singer and buildings conservationist.

-For a long time, the British Government failed to acknowledge the contributions the personnel at Bletchley Park had made.
-Their work achieved official recognition only in 2009.
+Alan Brooke (CIGS) in his secret wartime diary frequently refers to "intercepts":